Peter Do: Eponymous label

 He started his own eponymous label in 2018.
 His designs were worn by Zendaya and Beyoncé.

 Helmut Lang

 In May 2023, Peter Do was announced as the new creative director of Helmut Lang.
 He officially debuted his Spring/Summer 2024 collection for the brand in September 2023 at New York Fashion Week, presenting a vision of accessible, high-quality wardrobe staples rooted in practical luxury.
 The collection received mixed reviews.
+In developing the collection, Do spent its first three months reconstructing the label's foundational patterns for garments such as shirts and trousers.
+His intention was to retain those base patterns in later seasons so that fit would remain consistent while individual designs changed.
+He also described New York's relationship to everyday clothing as central to his interpretation of the brand.
 In a review for The Cut, Cathy Horyn describing it as "devoid of meaning", and compared the collection to Helmut Lang's sister company, Uniqlo.
 In a review for The New York Times, Vanessa Friedman said that the collection was "accomplished, accessible, and very commercial", but that it was missing the "subversion" found in the collections made when Helmut Lang was creative director.
 In a review for Washington Post, Rachel Tashjian said that his debut "stole the show", and that the collection was "raw [...] and precise".
 Do left Helmut Lang in November 2024.